getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/05.double-opt-in-and-consent/doc.md

 ## The consent sentence

-**Consent Sentence** (`consent_text`, on the **Signup** tab) is the wording beside the box to tick on the signup box.
+**Consent Sentence** (`consent_text`, on the **Signup** tab) is the wording beside the box to check on the signup box.
 The default:

 > I agree to receive email from this site.
 I can leave with one click at any time.

 When somebody agrees, Mailroom stores a hash of the sentence against them, so you can later prove exactly what they said yes to.
 Changing the sentence changes what new people see and leaves everyone who already signed up alone.

-With a sentence set, a signup must carry `consent` (the ticked box, or `"consent": true` in JSON); without it the answer is "Please tick the box to say you are happy to hear from us."
+With a sentence set, a signup must carry `consent` (the checked box, or `"consent": true` in JSON); without it the answer is "Please check the box to say you are happy to hear from us."
 Clearing the sentence says your site asks for no explicit consent: the box disappears and none is required.

 A signup box can show and record its own wording: give `mailroom_form()` a `consent_text` and that sentence is the one stored for the people who sign up through it, carried back with the form and signed with the site's secret (see [Lists and signup forms](../lists-and-signup-forms#the-signup-box)).
 A Form plugin form can record its own wording too: the `mailroom` action records `consent_text` when you give it, then the consent field's own label, then the site's sentence (see [Lists and signup forms](../lists-and-signup-forms#a-form-of-your-own-the-form-plugin-action)).